-Bimini Top (If Equipped)
+Forward Bimini Top (If Equipped)

-- 1. Insert the balls of the main bow (A) into the sockets on the windshield frame and secure them with the pins. - 2.
-Insert the end eyes of the aft braces (B) into the aft deck hinges and secure them with the pins. - 3.
-Pull the secondary bow (C) forward and insert the end eyes of the forward braces (D) into the forward deck hinges and secure them with the pins. - The jaw slides (E) should not need to be adjusted. - If you decide to adjust the jaw slide position, get the correct measurements from your selling dealer.
+- 1. Insert the end eyes of the main bow (A) into the deck hinges (B) and insert the securing pins. - 2.
+Insert the end eyes of the aft braces (C) into the deck hinges (D) and insert the securing pins. - 3.
+Pull the secondary bow (E) forward and insert the end eyes of the forward braces (F) into the deck hinges (G) and insert the securing pins. - The jaw slides should not need to be adjusted. - If you decide to adjust the jaw slide positions, get the correct measurements from your selling dealer.